 We tested water samples for Chlorophyll as a direct indicator of plant production.
-The chlorophyll concentrations increased with time, measuring just above the target range in July, and started to recede in August as the lake water cooled and days shortened.
+The chlorophyll concentrations responded strongly to the water temperatures, increasing sharply in July.

-The Transparency was excellent during every test, measuring deeper than any other lake we tested in 2018.
+The Transparency was excellent during every test, measuring deeper than any other lake we tested last year.
 Transparency can be affected by many different factors, including suspended solids, dissolved solids, acids, and algae growth.
 The clear water is generally a positive attribute, but it also allows more sunlight to reach the lake bottom to fuel plant growth.